samus-io/tablab-steps/steps/QqeJwU3hXfTfGXRR4jLDHKUg0eUejpcseaM/en/README.md

 * Every sentence must begin with a bullet point, like this one.
 * Avoid long sentences.
 If needed, split them by meaning, concept or context.
 * All sentences must be impersonal.
 Avoid first-person sentences when explaining a concept, such as *"You can create groups..."*.
 Instead, the impersonal approach, like *"Groups can be created..."* should be used.
-* Do not use capital letters after a colon (`:`).
+* Do not use capital letters after a colon (`:`), preferably continue with lowercase (e.g., *"Prepare: the application creates the statement..."*).
-* In case of using bold, if the text preceding the colon no longer remains in bold, the bold must be ended before the colon (e.g., *"**Administrator**: has the rights to..."*).
+* In case of using bold, if the text preceding the colon no longer remains in bold, the bold must be ended before the colon (e.g., *"**Prepare**: the application creates the statement..."*).

 ### Defining titles

 * It's not necessary to add a colon (`:`) to the end of a title to introduce a bulleted list.
-* Do not use capital letters for words that do not represent a concept.
-For example, a title like *"Practical Use Cases"* should simply be written as *"Practical use cases"*.
-  * However, when titles involve concepts such as *"Input Validation"* or *"Information Disclosure"*, it is appropriate to use a format like *"Input Validation overview"* with capitalization to emphasize the concept.
+* Do not use capital letters in titles, except for acronyms and the first letter (e.g., *"General best practices against SQL injections"*).

 ### Defining numeric enumerations